Nick Duigan: AFL career

 Duigan left Norwood at the end of 2010, intending to travel to Sudan for a year to do volunteer work.
-However, he also nominated for the AFL draft, and was drafted by the Carlton Football Club with its fifth selection (#70 overall).
+However, he also nominated for the AFL draft, and was drafted by the Carlton Football Club with its fifth selection (No. 70 overall).
 The selection surprised many, as it was very rare at the time for a player as old as Duigan (26), and without previous AFL experience, to be drafted.
 Duigan was given guernsey number 34.

 Playing in defence, Duigan impressed for the Blues during the pre-season, and he made his senior AFL debut in the club's first round match against Richmond.
-He immediately became a regular in the Carlton backline in the 2011, and was noted for both his ability and his courage.
-He played twenty-two games for the year and won Carlton's Best First Year Player award.
+He immediately became a regular in the Carlton backline in the 2011, and he was noted for both his ability and his courage.
+He played twenty-two games for the year and won Carlton's Best First-Year Player award.
 He played sixteen matches in 2012.